Optical spin conductivity in ultracold quantum gases: Spin dynamics under single-frequency driving

-In this section, we show the scheme which allows us to experimentally extract $\sigma_{\alpha\beta}^{(S)}(\omega)$ in Eq.~(\ref{eq:conductivity}) from spin dynamics driven by the perturbation [Eq.~(\ref{eq:deltaH(t)})].
-Here, we consider one of the simplest perturbations, i.e., the single-frequency driving $f_\beta(t)=F_\beta\cos(\omega_0t)$.
+Here, we derive Eq.~\eqref{eq:X_S(t)}, which allows us to experimentally extract $\sigma_{\alpha\beta}^{(S)}(\omega)$ from spin dynamics driven by the perturbation [Eq.~(\ref{eq:deltaH(t)})].
+We consider one of the simplest perturbations, i.e., the single-frequency driving $f_\beta(t)=F_\beta\cos(\omega_0t)$.
 In this case, substituting the Fourier transform of $f_\beta(t)$ into Eq.~(\ref{eq:conductivity}) and performing the inverse Fourier transform of $\<\tilde{J}_{S,\alpha}(\omega)\>$ yields